antkrit/chat/documentation/SPECIFICATION.md

 ## Functionality
 `Chat` is a simple chat website where different people can communicate with each other.
 Anyone can enter the chat or create it without the need to register on the site.
 Weak username protection.
-Also, the chat may be closed.
-To join such a chat you need to enter a password.